Khaledayman9/Compilers-Algorithms/README.md

 <details><summary>Explanation</summary>
 For this task, you need to implement the classical algorithm for constructing a deterministic finite automaton (DFA) equivalent to a given non-deterministic finite automaton (NFA).
 Recall that an NFA is a quintuple (Q,Σ,δ,q0,F): Q is a non-empty, finite set of states; Σ is non-empty, finite set of symbols (an alphabet); δ : Q × (Σ ∪ {ε}) −→ P(Q) is the transition function; q0 ∈ Q is the start state; and F ⊆ Q is the set of accept states.
 Given a description of an NFA, you need to construct an equivalent DFA.

-• Wemake the following assumptions for simplicity.
+• We make the following assumptions for simplicity.

  a) The alphabet Σ is always a subset of the Latin alphabet, not including e.

  b) The letter “e” represents ε.